-The Department of Anthropology and Classical Studies offers students the opportunity to explore the full scope of human adaptations; from our earliest hominid ancestors, to the urban societies of the modern world.
+The Department of Anthropology offers students the opportunity to explore the full scope of human adaptations; from our earliest hominid ancestors, to the urban societies of the modern world.

 Anthropology includes both a cultural and a physical component.
 Cultural anthropology examines the role of culture in shaping the lives of people from every corner of the world, and in every walk of life.
 Physical anthropology focuses on early human evolution and the adaptations leading to anatomically modern people.